DJATOM/x265-aMod/doc/reST/cli.rst

 .. option:: --cll, --no-cll

     Emit content light level SEI.
 Enabled automatically when :option:`--dolby-vision-profile` 8.1 is specified.
-When enabled, signals max-cll and max-fall as 0 if :option:`max-cll` is unspecified.
+When enabled, signals max-cll and max-fall as 0 if :option:`--max-cll` is unspecified.
     Default enabled.

 .. option:: --hdr10, --no-hdr10